OpenAtomFoundation/pika/docs/ops/shardingAPI.md

-## Pika自版本3.1.2起开始对分片做了一系列支持，为此我们为分片模式添加了一系列的命令.
+## Since Pika v3.1.2, we support sharding and add some commands.

-在Pika分片版本我们引入了Table的概念，一个Table下面可以有若干个slot(slot的数量受配置文件中default-slot-num限制)客户端过来的读写请求会根据Key进行映射，如果该pika负责这个slot，该key会打到对应的slot上执行.
+At this version, we have a new object named 'table' which contains several slots(max count depend on default-slot-num).
+Every key in request will map to one slot in one table.

-用分片模式启动，Pika会为我们创建一个默认的Table(名称为db0)，用户可以执行addslots命令向这个Table上增加slot，Pika会将Table对应的slot信息记录到db-path目录下的meta文件里.
+If running in sharding mode, Pika will create a table named db0 as default and create meta files in db-path.

-不同Pika实例之间的slot是可以同步数据的，slot的身份可以是主可以是从，也可以既是主也是从，一旦slot有从的身份那么就是不可写的.
+Data sync between slots in different instance.
+Slave slot is readonly.

-### 1.`pkcluster info`命令：
+### 1.`pkcluster info`：
-作用:用于展示slot的同步信息(包括Binlog偏移量，主从身份等)
+Usage: print slots sync information

-`pkcluster info slot`: 查看默认table中所有slot的同步信息
+`pkcluster info slot`: print slot information in default table

-`pkcluster info slot db0:0-6,7,8`: 查看table0下ID为0-6,7,8对应slot的同步信息
+`pkcluster info slot db0:0-6,7,8`: print slot 0-6,7,8 in table0

-`pkcluster info table 1`: 查看table1的信息，包括QPS，table分片个数等信息。
+`pkcluster info table 1`: print information in table1 include QPS, sharding.

-### 2.`pkcluster addslots`命令：
+### 2.`pkcluster addslots`：

-作用:在默认table中添加指定ID的slot，ID的区间为[0，default-slot-num - 1]，支持以下三种指定ID的语法
+Usage: add alot in default table, range [0，default-slot-num - 1]

-`pkcluster addslots 0-2`: 在默认的table中添加id为0,1,2的三个slot
+`pkcluster addslots 0-2`: add slot 0,1,2 in default table

-`pkcluster addslots 0-2,3`: 在默认的table中添加id为0,1,2,3的四个slot
+`pkcluster addslots 0-2,3`: add slot 0,1,2,3 in default table

-`pkcluster addslots 0,1,2,3,4`: 在默认的table中添加id为0,1,2,3,4的五个slot
+`pkcluster addslots 0,1,2,3,4`: add slot 0,1,2,3,4 in default table

-### 3.`pkcluster delslots`命令：
+### 3.`pkcluster delslots`：

-作用:在默认table中删除指定ID的slot，ID的区间为[0，default-slot-num - 1]，支持以下三种指定ID的语法
+Usage :delete alot in default table, range [0，default-slot-num - 1]

-`pkcluster delslots 0-2`: 在默认的table中删除id为0,1,2的三个slot
+`pkcluster delslots 0-2`: delete slot 0,1,2 in default table

-`pkcluster delslots 0-2,3`: 在默认的table中删除id为0,1,2,3的四个slot
+`pkcluster delslots 0-2,3`: add slot 0,1,2,3 in default table

-`pkcluster delslots 0,1,2,3,4`: 在默认的table中删除id为0,1,2,3,4的五个slot
+`pkcluster delslots 0,1,2,3,4`: add slot 0,1,2,3,4 in default table

-### 4.`pkcluster slotsslaveof`命令：
+### 4.`pkcluster slotsslaveof`：

-作用:用于默认table下某些slot向其他Pika实例对应slot发起同步数据请求或者取消同步请求，指定slot的语法和上面addslots/delslots类似，但是这个命令中还支持使用all，表示默认table下的所有slot
+Usage:trigger data sync from master slot to slave slot in different Pika instances.

-`pkcluster slotsslaveof no one  [0-3,8-11 | all]` 指定的slot断开主从同步
+`pkcluster slotsslaveof no one  [0-3,8-11 | all]` disconnect data sync in slots

-`pkcluster slotsslaveof ip port [0-3,8,9,10,11 | all]` 指定的slot建立主从同步
+`pkcluster slotsslaveof ip port [0-3,8,9,10,11 | all]` connect data sync in slots

-`pkcluster slotsslaveof ip port [0,2,4,6,7,8,9 | all] force` 指定的slot进行全同步
+`pkcluster slotsslaveof ip port [0,2,4,6,7,8,9 | all] force` trigger full sync in slots

-### 5.`slaveof` 命令
+### 5.`slaveof`

-等价于 `pkcluster slotsslave ip port all` 命令
+same as `pkcluster slotsslave ip port all`

-## 自pika3.3开始，分片模式支持动态创建table的功能。为了保持与原命令的兼容性和减少对多table不使用者的学习成本，pika默认会自动创建table 0，slot num为配置文件中的配置。使用其他table时，需要手动创建。
+## From v3.3, Pika can create table dynamicly.
+It will create table 0, slot num can be config.
+If need other tables should create manually.
-### 1. `pkcluster addtable` 命令：
+### 1. `pkcluster addtable` ：

-作用：用于创建table，创建时需指定table-id,max-slot-num。默认table-id为0。
+Usage: create table, need set table-id and max-slot-num, a as default.

-`pkcluster addtable 1 64`:创建table-id为1，max-slot-num为64的表。
+`pkcluster addtable 1 64`:create table, table-id is 1 and max-slot-num is 64.

-### 2. `pkcluster deltalbe` 命令：
+### 2. `pkcluster deltalbe` ：

-作用：用于删除table-id的表，并删除表中所有slot
+Usage: delete table and it's slots

-` pkcluster deltable 1` :删除table-id 为1的表，并删除表中所有slot。
+` pkcluster deltable 1` : delete table 1 and all it's slots

-### 3.`pkcluster addslots`命令：
+### 3.`pkcluster addslots`：

-作用:在table-id的表中中添加指定ID的slot，ID的区间为[0，max-slot-num - 1]，支持以下三种指定ID的语法.不指定table-id时在默认表中添加。
+Usage:add slot in table, slots range [0，max-slot-num - 1]

-`pkcluster addslots 0-2 1`: 在table-id为1的表中添加id为0,1,2的三个slot
+`pkcluster addslots 0-2 1`: add slot 0,1,2 in table 1

-`pkcluster addslots 0-2,3 1`: 在table-id为1的表中添加id为0,1,2,3的四个slot
+`pkcluster addslots 0-2,3 1`: add slot 0,1,2,3 in table 1

-`pkcluster addslots 0,1,2,3,4 1`: 在table-id为1的表中添加id为0,1,2,3,4的五个slot
+`pkcluster addslots 0,1,2,3,4 1`: add slot 0,1,2,3,4 in table 1

-### 4.`pkcluster delslots`命令：
+### 4.`pkcluster delslots`：

-作用:在table-id的表中删除指定ID的slot，ID的区间为[0，max-slot-num - 1]，支持以下三种指定ID的语法
+Usage:delete slot in table, range [0，max-slot-num - 1]

-`pkcluster delslots 0-2 1`: 在table-id为1的表中删除id为0,1,2的三个slot
+`pkcluster delslots 0-2 1`: delete slot 0,1,2 in table 1

-`pkcluster delslots 0-2,3 1`: 在table-id为1的表中删除id为0,1,2,3的四个slot
+`pkcluster delslots 0-2,3 1`: delete slot 0,1,2,3 in table 1

-`pkcluster delslots 0,1,2,3,4 1`: 在table-id为1的表中删除id为0,1,2,3,4的五个slot
+`pkcluster delslots 0,1,2,3,4 1`: delete slot 0,1,2,3,4 in table 1

-### 5.`pkcluster slotsslaveof`命令：
+### 5.`pkcluster slotsslaveof`：

-作用:用于table-id的表下某些slot向其他Pika实例对应slot发起同步数据请求或者取消同步请求，指定slot的语法和上面addslots/delslots类似，但是这个命令中还支持使用all，表示table-id下的所有slot
+Usage:trigger data sync from master slot to slave slot in different Pika instances.

-`pkcluster slotsslaveof no one  [0-3,8-11 | all] 1 ` 指定table-id为1的表中slot断开主从同步
+`pkcluster slotsslaveof no one  [0-3,8-11 | all] 1 ` disconnect data sync in slots

-`pkcluster slotsslaveof ip port [0-3,8,9,10,11 | all] 1` 指定table-id为1的表中slot建立主从同步
+`pkcluster slotsslaveof ip port [0-3,8,9,10,11 | all] 1` connect data sync in slots

-`pkcluster slotsslaveof ip port [0,2,4,6,7,8,9 | all] force 1` 指定table-id为1的表中slot进行全同步
+`pkcluster slotsslaveof ip port [0,2,4,6,7,8,9 | all] force 1` trigger full sync in slots

 <br/>

-## 注意：
+## Notice：
-### 在分片模式下，pika全面支持输入参数为单个key的命令。
+### In sharding mode, single key command is all supported.
-### 但对于输入参数可以是多个key的命令，在分片模式下进行了部分支持
+### Multiple keys command are partially supported
 <br/>

-#### 目前分片模式不支持的命令
+#### Not supported

 | —           | —                 | —            |
 | ----------- | ----------------- | ------------ |